mkcp/raft-consensus/README.md

 # raft

-WIP Implemention of Raft in for brain training.
+Playing with an implemention of raft for brain training.

+I afford no guarantees about the quality of this software.

 ## Raft Consensus Algorithm